 To learn more about reverse osmosis vs. distilled water treatments, visit here.

 Many people opt for sports drinks to get electrolytes like magnesium and potassium, but often have to compromise calories and artificial flavorings as a result.
 With FloWater, these electrolytes, plus sodium and calcium are added, making it extra beneficial to stay hydrated and energized, which makes it a good addition to gyms, schools, and workplaces.

 The final flourish is the coconut carbon filter that adds the distinctive, crisp, fresh finish.
 People want purified water, but they also want it to be refreshing.
 Alkaline water doesn’t necessarily involve purification and distilled water doesn’t always taste great.
 FloWater achieves both and more.

 Design Benefits of the Refill Station

 The FloWater Refill Station dispenses water at a cool 42 degrees, the optimal drinking temperature.
 Certain models also provide hot water options as well.
-Additionally, the refill station can serve a high capacity of people with a rapid fill time and fast auto-replenishment to avoid lines forming.
+Additionally, the touchless water dispenser can serve a high capacity of people with a rapid fill time and fast auto-replenishment to avoid lines forming.
 The dispensing area fits any refillable container size which means fewer trips are necessary to stay hydrated for the convenience of all.